-Germany’s largest trade union opening U.S. office with UAW
+Germany’s trade union opening U.S. office with UAW

 Nashville, Tenn. — Germany’s largest trade union is opening a joint office with the United Auto Workers in Tennessee to promote labor issues at German automakers and suppliers in the southern United States.